 Required Coding Skills

-Since Avalanche runs the Ethereum Virtual Machine, you should look for developers with the coding skills mentioned earlier for Ethereum cryptocurrency development.
+Since Avalanche runs the Ethereum Virtual Machine, hiring teams should look for developers with the coding skills for Ethereum cryptocurrency development.
 Moreover, an Avalanche developer should also be familiar with TypeScript and Vue.

 - Solidity: AVAX also uses Solidity for writing smart contracts.